CarlSargunar/Umbraco-Docker-Workshop/1-Workshop-Intro.md

 If you get stuck or have any questions, **please raise your hand and get my attention**.
 I'm here to help!

-## Next Steps
+## Next Step

-The first task we will do is to create a database container.
-To do this, please continue on the [2-Simple-Umbraco-Container](2-Simple-Umbraco-Container.md) file.
+You are now ready to start!
+The first task we will do is to create a simple website container.
+To do this, please continue on the [2.
+Simple Umbraco Container](2-Simple-Umbraco-Container.md) file and continue your journey.